rcpch/digital-growth-charts-server/docs/integrator/api-keys.md

 reviewers: Dr Marcus Baw, Dr Simon Chapman
 ---

-# Getting your dGC API keys
+# Getting your Digital Growth Charts API keys

 Following on from [Getting Started](../integrator/getting-started.md), in which we signed up for the platform and created an application, now let's get an API key and start making queries to the API.